A friendly rant to reflect on: Where were you during the golf prize-giving ceremony?

 Corporate Golf and Club and Open Golf Tournaments now seem to be happening and even overlapping almost every day at least.

-As a dinosaur (veteran and experienced in a Dictionary sense) of the game, I am beginning to eventually accept round neck shirts and even flip flops in the Clubhouse, something that was a non-no all these years, but only just
+As a dinosaur (veteran and experienced in a Dictionary sense) of the game, I am beginning to eventually accept round neck shirts and even flip flops in the Clubhouse, something that were a no-no all these years, but only just

 However, my biggest annoyance these days seems to be the lack of attendance for prize presentation ceremonies, whether at a Corporate Golf or any golf event.